Low-Rank Graphon Learning for Networks: Methodology and Theory

+\begin{remark} The primary computational complexity of Algorithm~\ref{alg:3} arises from counting lines and cycles within the graph.
+Notably, counting paths that allow repeated nodes is considerably simpler than counting simple paths, as the former can be achieved via matrix multiplication with a complexity of \( O(n^{\omega}) \), where $\omega=2.373$ \citep{williams2012multiplying}.
+Motivated by this observation, we propose an algorithm (Algorithm~\ref{alg:4}) in Section~\ref{sec:A variant algorithm and time complexity} with matrix multiplication time complexity, while preserving all theoretical guarantees from Theorems~\ref{th:6} and \ref{th:5}. \end{remark}

-\begin{remark}[Comparison with the spectral method for estimating the connection probability matrix] Spectral methods, such as USVT \citep{chatterjee2015matrix}, also estimate the connection probability matrix by computing eigenvalues and eigenvectors.
-However, our approach differs in several important ways.
-First, our motivation is fundamentally different: our primary goal is to estimate the graphon function itself, rather than simply the connection probability matrix.
-This distinction leads to a different methodology.
-While spectral methods rely on matrix spectral decomposition, our approach is based on subgraph counts, employing a moment-based technique that is a traditional and still evolving tool in statistical network analysis.
-Second, our method achieves the minimax rate for the mean squared error up to a logarithmic factor, without imposing smoothness assumptions on the graphon.
-In contrast, spectral methods typically require assumptions such as piecewise constant or Hölder-class smoothness of the graphon to derive convergence rates, as shown in \citet{xu2018rates}.
-Lastly, for sparse graphons, our method empirically outperforms USVT, as demonstrated in Table~\ref{tab:3}, highlighting its advantage in handling networks with lower densities. \end{remark}
+\begin{remark}[Comparison with the spectral method for estimating the connection probability matrix] Spectral methods, such as USVT \citep{chatterjee2015matrix}, estimate the connection probability matrix through eigenvalues and eigenvectors.
+However, our approach differs in several ways.
+First, our goal is to estimate the graphon function, not just the connection probability matrix, which leads to a distinct methodology based on subgraph counts and moment-based techniques.
+Additionally, our method achieves the minimax rate for mean squared error up to a logarithmic factor, without requiring smoothness assumptions, unlike spectral methods that assume piecewise constant or Hölder-class smoothness \citep{xu2018rates}.
+Finally, for sparse graphons, our method outperforms USVT, as shown in Table~\ref{tab:3}. \end{remark}